tanbaswal/Coding-Ninjas-Event-Page-Clone/README.md

 # Coding-Ninjas-Event-Page-Clone

-Coding Ninjas Event Page Clone using React,Axios and pagination technique
+Coding Ninjas Responsive Event Page Clone using React,Axios and pagination technique

 This page can be accessed through this link: https://www.codingninjas.com/events